 Technical Requirements:

-The ID Badge may only be procured through UK Wildcard offices.
+The ID Badge may only be procured through UK Wildcard and Healthcare ID offices.

 Wildcard includes photo, 13.56 MHz iClass, 13.56 MHz Seos, Mag Stripe, and barcode.

 The Wildcard is also available as a mobile credential through a partnership with HID.
 This is a 2.4 GHz Bluetooth technology for use with phone devices.
 This is the preferred credential for UK academic and administrative spaces.